jtaylor1029/darc/_posts/2016-10-03-install-android-studio.md

 3) Enter the following lines into the terminal window: (Note: copy the commands **exactly**.
 The `~` character is at the top left of the keyboard).

+  - You may need to install [git][install-git] if you have not done so already.

 ```
 mkdir ~/workspace